Cisco 730 Headset

 Boomless

-The mic performance of an enterprise headset with a consumer oriented twist is the goal for this headset.
+The mic performance of a boom-ed enterprise headset with a consumer oriented outlook on sound quality and materiality without the bulk is the goal.

-• Maintain compact on ear sizing for ease of portability
+Maintain compact on ear sizing for ease of portability and a distinct identity in a crowded segment.

 Problem